Sticky: A (Self) Love Story: Impact on sex education

 The feature-length documentary has received positive reviews in national media for its controversial stance in favor of masturbation as part of sex education.
 The filmmaker Nicholas Tana was paid to speak during a screening of his film at the 47th. annual American Association of Sex Educators, Counselors, and Therapists (A.A.S.E.C.T.) conference in Minneapolis in 2015 during which time an early educational cut of the film was screened in front of over a hundred certified sex educators.

 The A.A.S.E.C.T. screening resulted in invitations to conduct educational screenings at Arizona State University sponsored by VOX Voices For Planned Parenthood, University of Wisconsin sponsored by Sex Outloud, and Eastern Michigan University spearheaded by Pam Landau of the Psychology department in April 2016 and ending in May 2016 in honor of international Masturbation Month.

 The film addresses the need for sex education that discusses masturbation in a healthy manner to students; it includes interviews with sex educators who express concerns about not properly educating children around sex and masturbation.
 Harvard University screened Sticky: A (Self) Love Story on campus in Cambridge, Massachusetts, on April 4, 2017, as part of Harvard's Sex Weekend.

-Contrasting view-points on health
+Contrasting viewpoints on health

 Full of interviews from sex educators, religious figures, and psychologists, the documentary offers often contrasting opinions about the health benefits both physically and psychologically of masturbation.
 Among those interviewed who believe masturbation could be harmful is Alexander Rhodes, the founder of a popular Reddit masturbation abstinence group called NoFap.
 The movie also includes health findings associated with a Cambridge Study that link masturbation to prostate cancer.

 These perspectives are contrasted with sex-positive statements from notable sex educators who speak in favor of the health benefits of masturbation.
 The film also references a medical study written in JAMA indicating that masturbation might help to prevent prostate cancer.